 In addition to its policy and statistical work, Advance Planning is also responsible for preparing environmental analysis and documents for the City’s Capital Improvement Projects such as the Main Library expansion, road widening projects, park renovations, new bike trails, and new water pumping stations.
 In some instances, staff coordinates the preparation of technical reports (traffic, noise, biological resources, etc.) or more complex environmental documents by consultant.
-The City of Orange is kicking off its Housing Element Update and we want to hear from you!
+Planning Commission Public Hearing for the City's Housing Element Update Scheduled for December 16, 2013 at 7:00 p.m.!

 The zoning change to Single Family Residential (R-1) for the Old Towne Orange General Plan Focus Area (residential quadrants) has been completed.